This is Cancun Beaches’ Most Threatening Hazard You Should Be Aware Of

 3. Swim Near Lifeguards

 Always choose spots where lifeguards are present.
 They are trained to spot rip currents and can quickly assist if you find yourself in trouble.
-There are many beach guards all along Cancun Beaches both in the proximities of hotels and near public beaches such as Playa Delfines, or Playa Chac Mool.
+There are many beach guards all along Cancun Beaches, both in the proximity of hotels and near public beaches such as Playa Delfines, or Playa Chac Mool.

 4. Don’t Fight the Current